ARTISTE OR SONG

 We often receive enquiries from visitors to this website who are looking to research/trace a particular music hall or variety artiste and/or music hall songs.
 To help in your search we have created two documents which provide a selection of useful tips and websites which we hope will help you conduct your research.

-However, if you are struggling to find the required information the Society is fortunate to have two historians (Peter Charlton for music hall and Brian O’Gorman for variety) as well as our archivist, David Reed who may be able to help.
+However, if you are struggling to find the required information the Society is fortunate to have two historians (Peter Charlton for music hall and Brian O’Gorman for variety) who may be able to help.
 The cost of research is free to members and for non- members there is a minimum donation of £10 (payable in advance).

-If you would like the British Music Hall Society Historians/Archivist to research an artiste/song on your behalf please send an e-mail to:
+If you would like the British Music Hall Society Historians to research an artiste/song on your behalf please send an e-mail to:

 The Society's Archive consists mainly of items donated over the years such as